 nevents

-vector with number of events at which an interim analysis is done
+vector with number of events (over both arms) at which an interim analysis is done

 alpha_test